LezyPanda/nexus-autodl/README.md

   <a href="https://github.com/1Tdd/nexus-autodl/blob/main/LICENSE"><img alt="GitHub License" src="https://img.shields.io/github/license/1Tdd/nexus-autodl?style=for-the-badge"></a>
 </p>

+> **Note:** This project is an enhanced fork of the original [Nexus AutoDL by parsiad](https://github.com/parsiad/nexus-autodl).
+A huge thank you to the original creator for laying the foundation for this useful tool.

 Nexus AutoDL is an autoclicker designed to automate the process of downloading mods from [Nexus Mods](https://nexusmods.com).
 When using tools like [Wabbajack](https://www.wabbajack.org) or [Portmod](https://gitlab.com/portmod/portmod), modlists can contain hundreds of files, requiring a manual click for each one.
 This tool automates that tedious process for you.

-While Nexus AutoDL is running, any time a mod or collection download page is visible on your screen, it will find and click the download button, letting you step away while your modlist downloads.

 If you find this tool useful, please **leave a star on GitHub** to help others discover it!